AMWA-TV/is-11/docs/Overview.md

 ### Input

-An input of a Sender.
+A media producing unit which may be associated with one or multiple IS-04 Senders.
 Input is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Output

-A media consuming unit associated with an IS-04 Receiver.
+A media consuming unit which may be associated with one or multiple IS-04 Receivers.
 Output is a resource and based on [Resource Core JSON Schema][Resource-Core-Schema].

 ### Media Profile